Adaptive-Resolution Field Mapping Using Gaussian Process Fusion with Integral Kernels: Adaptive-Resolution Gaussian Process Fusion

-This section introduces our ARGP mapping approach.
-We define the map as a GP and store it in an Nd-tree.
-This uncertain prior GP initializes the recursive Bayesian fusion update from sequential measurements.
-We first present the theory behind GPs with the integral kernel function and an `average measurement' model, in which the value of a grid cell represents the average value of a latent function in the area which it covers.
-This allows us to merge grid cells without losing important information during mapping.
-Then, we explain our Bayesian fusion update procedure and the merging operation for building multi-resolution terrain maps.
+This section introduces our online field mapping approach based on GP fusion.
+We define the map using a GP prior and store it in an ND-tree structure.
+This map is then recursively updated with new measurements using Bayesian fusion.
+We first present the theory behind GPs with the integral kernel function and define an `average measurement' model, in which the state of a grid cell represents the average value of a latent scalar function in the area it covers.
+Then, we explain our Bayesian fusion update and the merging operation for incrementally building multi-resolution field maps.
+Bringing together these elements, a key contribution in our approach is the ability to efficiently merge grid cells without losing spatial correlations.
+Note that our setting in this work considers a UAV-based terrain mapping scenario.
+However, our approach is also applicable for general 2.5D mapping problems.